alexkisielewicz/drf-travelshutter/README.md

     python3 manage.py createsuperuser
     ```

-9. App can be run in gitpod enviroment using terminal command:
+9. App can be run in gitpod environment using terminal command:

     ```text
     python3 manage.py runserver